Jack Quaid interview: ‘The Boys’

-In “The Boys,” real life superheroes are revered as celebrity gods keeping the community safe.
-Based on the comic book series of the same name by Garth Ennis and Darick Robertson, it was developed for Amazon Prime Video by Eric Kripke and stars Quaid, Karl Urban, Antony Starr, Elisabeth Shue and Chace Crawford.
-The comedy satire action drama hybrid explores what happens when these heroes go rogue and abuse their powers, telling a highly entertaining cautionary tale about celebrity worship, materialism, fame and greed.
+“The Boys” depicts a world in which real-life superheroes are revered as celebrity gods keeping the community safe.
+Writer/director Eric Kripke developed the series for the screen, based on the comic book series of the same name by Garth Ennis and Darick Robertson.
+Quaid stars alongside Karl Urban, Antony Starr, Chace Crawford and Erin Moriarty, with Aya Cash joining the show for its second season among its large and diverse ensemble.
+The satirical action drama explores what happens when these heroes go rogue and abuse their powers, telling a highly entertaining cautionary tale about celebrity worship, materialism, fame and greed.